-ORGANIZATION HISTORY: Describe your organizational history and highlight major accomplishments that are relevant to the proposed project.
-Outline moments in the organizations history that highlight its growth and exemplify the implementation of its mission, values and vision.
+DESCRIBE MAJOR ACCOMPLISHMENTS THAT WILL SUPPORT THE COMPLETION OF THE PROPOSED PROJECT.
+DESCRIBE THE CURRENT STATE OF YOUR ORGANIZATION, INCLUDING OPPORTUNITIES, CHALLENGES AND MAJOR CHANGES.
+Outline moments in the organization's history that highlight its growth and exemplify the implementation of its mission, values and vision.
 Additionally, highlight a few pivotal accomplishments of the organization which have some relevance to the project being proposed.
 A well-articulated answer to this question helps to provide context while conveying confidence in the organization's ability to successfully carry out the proposed project.